Applying the Viterbi Algorithm to Planetary-Mass Black Hole Searches

-Furthermore, in Fig.~\ref{fig:maxprob_dl}, we show a plot of the normalized maximum probability of signal detection via the algorithm as a function of the luminosity distance for the case of $\mathcal{M}_c = 10^{-2} M_{\odot}$ and $5\times 10^{-3} M_{\odot}$.
-It is the highest value of the log probability in the last element of the track and can be interpreted as an indicator of confidence.
-Note that it reflects the extent to which the probability is degraded compared to the noiseless case.
-Thus, it carries a different meaning from the detection probability.
-Again, we can see that the algorithms' efficiency diminishes as the luminosity distance increases.
-Lastly, in Fig.~\ref{fig:time_dl}, we present an estimate of the average time required to perform signal detection for $\mathcal{M}c = 10^{-2} M{\odot}$.
-The calculation was conducted on a standard M1 MacBook Pro, utilizing a sample of detections with varying $d_L$ values.
-Note that only the SOAP algorithm part is considered, and the SFT preparation time is excluded.
+Lastly, in Tab.~\ref{tab:time_det}, we present the average time required to perform signal detection for each case of $\mathcal{M}_c$ along with the corresponding standard deviation.
+The calculation was conducted on a standard M1 MacBook Pro, utilizing a sample of detections with varying $\mathcal{M}_c$ values.
+Note that only the SOAP algorithm part is considered here, and the SFT preparation time is excluded.

 The major advantage of the Viterbi algorithm is evident: the search can be efficiently completed in approximately 10 seconds with a laptop computer.
-We have observed that the calculation time remains relatively constant across different masses.
 In fact, the more time-consuming part is the SFT preparation.
 To prevent signal loss, it is essential to prepare various datasets with differing SFT lengths to search for different PBH masses.
 Referring to Fig.~\ref{plt:SFT_colormap}, we find that, to maintain a loss of detection efficiency below $10\%$, the SFTs should be prepared with a mass bin size of $\Delta\log_{10} \mathcal{M}_c \sim 0.3$.